-How to use media list to get press?
+How do you use a media list to get press?

-It order to build a relationship with any type of media outlet, it is simple enough to start a conversation.
-It is important to start a conversation with the relevant people that already exist on your media list weeks before your actual launch date of your product or service.
+In order to build a relationship with any type of media outlet, it is simple enough to start a conversation.
+It is important to start a conversation with the relevant people that already exist on your media list weeks before the actual launch date of your product or service.
 Continue having the conversation until you have built a solid relationship so that when you need media coverage, you can approach them with a pre-existing relationship and not as a complete stranger and there is no need to send a cold email pitch.
-It can take so time to build a good relationship, but once it is done, the payoff is definitely better then last-minute attempts.
+It can take so time to build a good relationship, but once it is done, the payoff is definitely worth.